 Paul Siaki is an Anglican priest in Johannesburg, South Africa and has been involved in planting three churches, including Church Unusual.
 He is Chairman of the Church Growth Portfolio of the Anglican Diocese of Johannesburg and on the Board of Growing the Church South Africa.
 He helped set up Fresh Expressions in South Africa and is the author of Becoming Church Unusual; a book of exposure and vision-casting for Fresh Expression church planting.
 Paul coordinates multiple disciple-making movement training courses throughout Southern Africa.
 He is a full-time missionary with OC Africa in the areas of church planting, leadership training, mission mobilization and city-reaching initiatives.
 Paul has a DMiss from Biola University.
 He is married to Barbara and has three children.

-Mary Stallard is the Archdeacon of Bangor and is a priest in the Church in Wales – a bilingual and disestablished sister of the Church of England.
+Mary Stallard is the Assistant Bishop in Bangor in the Church in Wales – a bilingual and disestablished sister province of the Church of England.
 She has worked in parish ministry, in theological education and in selection and formation for ministry.
-She has been a Bishop’s chaplain and was Co-Director of a Centre for Religious Education and Faith Development and a school chaplain at Wales’ only Catholic and Anglican High School in Wrexham.
+She has been a Bishop’s chaplain and was Co-Director of a Centre for Religious Education and Faith Development, a school chaplain at Wales’ only Catholic and Anglican High School in Wrexham and most recently Archdeacon of Bangor.
 Mary also contributes to religious broadcasting in Wales and across the UK with the BBC.

 Ric Thorpe is the Vice-Chair of the Anglican Church Planting Network.
 He was appointed Bishop of Islington in 2015 to oversee London Diocese’s church planting work and to serve dioceses nationally with church planting in England.
 He is director of the Gregory Centre for Church Multiplication which offers church planting training and support.
 Ric is also chair of Fresh Expressions Ltd and the Gratitude Initiative.
 He has a doctorate from Asbury Theological Seminary and is tutor in church planting at St Mellitus College, London.
 Ric and his wife Louie served at Holy Trinity Brompton and from there, planted several churches in East London.
 Ric previously trained as a chemical engineer and worked in marketing with Unilever.
 Ric and Louie have three children.